We are closed from 11:30 a.m. to 2:30 p.m. on Monday, December 23, for the company's Christmas party!

 Laptop cleaning laptop recycling

-• Use a compressed air blower with a brush attachment to get in between the keys and other crevices
+• Use a compressed air blower with a brush attachment to clean between the keys.

-• Dab a lint-free cloth in some isopropyl alcohol and rub the tops of the keys
+• Dab a cloth in isopropyl alcohol and clean the tops of the keys.

 If your Mac doesn’t ask you whether you’d like to use the storage device for Time Machine backups, here’s what you need to do: